WezYoung/SEmethodsCoursework/use-cases/use-case-6.md

 ### Preconditions

 We know all cities in the world.
 Database contains all countries, continents, regions, districts and cities.
+We also know N, after the user enters its value.

 ### Success End Condition

-A report is available for the user to provide to the organisation.
+A report is available for the user to provide to the organisation which displays the top (N) capital cities.

 ### Failed End Condition